Battle of Bussaco: Plans

 Wellington posted his army along the crest of Bussaco Ridge, facing east.
 To improve his lateral communications, he had previously ordered his four officers from the Royal Corps of Engineers to cut a road that ran the length of the ridge on the reverse slope.
 Cole held the left (north) flank.
 Next came Craufurd, Spencer, Picton and Leith.
 Hill held the right (south) flank with Hamilton's men attached.

 Masséna, believing he easily outnumbered the British and goaded by Ney and other officers to attack the British position rather than go around it, ordered a reconnaissance of the steep ridge.
 Very few of Wellington's troops were visible, as they remained on the reverse slope and were ordered not to light cooking fires.
 The French general planned to send Reynier at the centre of the ridge, which he believed to be the British right flank.
 Once the II Corps attack showed some signs of success, Masséna would launch Ney's corps at the British along the main road.
 The VIII Corps stood behind the VI Corps in reserve.
 While Ney announced that he was ready to attack and conquer, Reynier suddenly had second thoughts, predicting his attack would be beaten.
+An older authority states the following:

+French officers at the foot of the heights were by no means so confident.
+It seemed to them that it was no light matter to order their infantry even to climb the ascent, without fighting an enemy at the top. […] Some say that Junot, Reynier, and Ney were unanimous for an immediate attack; others that they were unanimous against it; others again that Junot and Reynier were for it and Ney against it.
+It seems most probable that the first of these three accounts is the true one; but that the regimental officers were of one mind in the contrary view.